Life at Rutgers

 The School of Social Work is located on the College Avenue Campus of Rutgers University in New Brunswick, New Jersey, a convenient five-minute walk to the New Brunswick train station which connects easily to New York City and Philadelphia and a short walk to downtown New Brunswick which has many restaurants and shops.
 The campus features shuttle buses to provide convenient travel for getting around campus.

 All students take a 1-credit seminar on Professional Development.
-Taught by the dean of the School of Social Work, the curriculum coaches students on topics such as the how-to of publications, conference presentations, and preparations for the academic job market.
+Taught by the PhD Program Director, the curriculum coaches students on topics such as the how-to of publications, conference presentations, and preparations for the academic job market.

 The Graduate School of New Brunswick offers a Teaching Assistance Program (TAP) to help develop pedagogical skills.